HubDanDevMan/matura/chapters/Processes.md

 In this state the process has been assigned the CPU by the OS scheduler and executes its instructions.
 - Waiting:

+This is the stage in which the process is waiting for a resource such as waiting for a file to become available or waiting for user input.
 - Exit/Terminate:

+This is the last state a process enters when it has finished with its execution.
+The process is then removed from main memory.

 ## Program